WE ARE AN AWARD WINNING PRODUCTION COMPANY

-MRB produced the live broadcasts of Thursday Night Texas High School Football in 2012.
+MRB produced the live broadcasts of Thursday Night Texas High School Football.
 The broadcasts included 11 regular season games and culminated in the first round of playoffs at Cowboys Stadium.
 All games aired on Verizon Fios for ESPN.

 The Hero Dog Awards is an annual national award show broadcast on Hallmark Channel and created by the American Humane Association that recognizes America’s Hero Dogs and celebrates the devoted relationship between dogs and people.
-Now in its second year, MRB Productions previously produced the inaugural Hero Dog Awards show in 2011.
+Now in its third year, MRB Productions has produced every season of the show.

 This mockumentary comedy show, produced by MRB Productions, focuses on a dysfunctional disk jockey who interviews celebrities as they guest star as themselves, including Ray Romano, Tony Hawk, and Charlie Day.
 Two seasons of the show originated on VH1 and later played on Comedy Central.

-An opening for ESPN's coverage of the 2011, this promo is Emmy nominated, and the winner of NY Festival's world medal.
-This features the big names of the 2011 NBA Draft getting ready for the PLAY of their lives - their professional careers.
+An opening for ESPN's coverage of the NBA Draft, this promo is Emmy nominated, and the winner of NY Festival's world medal.
+This features the big names of the NBA Draft getting ready for the PLAY of their lives - their professional careers.

 Airing on ESPN and ESPN2, MRB Produced this spot with Shaun White and opened the 14th Winter X Games.
-Shaun White talks about winning his first Olympic gold medal in the 2006 Winter Olympics in Torino.
+Shaun White talks about winning his first Olympic gold medal in Torino.